chibicode/react-functional-css-protips/README.md

 ## :sunglasses: Act II: Some downsides of using functional CSS :sunglasses:

 Functional CSS isn't perfect, however.
-Consider a design where, buttons, tabs, and checkboxes all have text styles that look like this:
+Consider a design where, buttons, tabs, and headings all have text styles that look like this:

 ![](https://cloud.githubusercontent.com/assets/992008/17548431/c116cba2-5ea0-11e6-90fa-f4b517bef37f.png)